yossefkatri/MoneyManagment/README.md

   all the data  is preserved locally.

 ## plan
+  -  first create all cross-objects
-  working with 3 layer architecture.
+  - working with 3 layer architecture.
   **UI** | **BL** | **DL**
-  starting with UI, work untill all the abilities badly work in this layer and then pass to BL and etc. after finishing the first cycle, i start again but now I refactor and improve my previous work.repeating this proccess until I finish
+  starting with UI, work until all the abilities badly work in this layer and then pass to BL and etc. after finishing the first cycle, i start again but now I refactor and improve my previous work.repeating this process until I finish